-🇨🇱 Chile visa for Brazil citizens
+🇨🇱 Chile visa for Brazilians

 Brazil passport holders can enter Chile visa-free for up to 90 days.
 No application, no fee, just a passport valid for at least six months.